 There are other factors that can play into your grade point average, including pass/fail classes (for which the NCAA assumes the lowest point value) or honors or advanced placement classes that might have weighted values at your high school.

 (If you want to figure a weighted GPA, you can add one point value to a grade.
-So an A in an honors or AP class would equal 5 points; a B would be worth 4 points; and a C would be worth 3 points.
+So, an A in an honors or AP class would equal 5 points; a B would be worth 4 points; and a C would be worth 3 points.
 However, teachers don't like to give C's in AP/Honors classes because they will generally believe the student probably shouldn't be taking the AP class if she’s going to have to work very hard just to get a C. When figuring a weighted GPA, if you got a B+ for example, I would count that as a 4.5 rather than the regular 3.5 it would normally be assessed at.)

 It’s also important to keep in mind that colleges have different admissions standards.
 One might require three years of science, while another might require only two years of science as long as one is a lab science.
 One college might require an art or music elective; another might not.

 What is critical for your college search is that you have accurate information to give to coaches.
 You need to know both your cumulative and your NCAA CORE GPA’s.
+(You can visit the NCAA high school portal to determine your exact CORE GPA.)

 Give that information to your travel and high school coaches as well.
 When evaluating a prospect, one of the first things a coach will want to know is whether you are academically eligible and whether you’ve got the grades to get into his or her college.
 And nothing is more frustrating to a college coach than to discover that a prospect he or she really likes actually has a GPA of 2.5 rather than the 3.4 listed on the player or the team’s informational handout.